OpenPodcar/OpenPodcar/README.md

 	- Go to **Input** tab and use the cursor to send commands to the linear actuator e.g.
 	- "2500" : the linear actuator should extend its length to a maximum
 	- "1500" : the linear actuor should reduce its length
 	- "1900" : the linear actuator should have a medium length.
-NB: this is the position that the linear actuator should be when mounting it underneath the vehicle
+NB: this is the position that the linear actuator should have when mounting it underneath the vehicle

 #### Mounting

 - Material: Gimson linear actuator, a drill capable of drilling steel, some washers
 - To access the underside of the vehicle, this requires the help of at least three people:
 	- Bring in two axle stands as high as 75cm each
-	- Place the two axle stands about one meter away from the front and back wheels, both in the side of the vehicle, as shown in the picture below.
+	- Place the two axle stands about one meter away from the front and back wheels, both in the same side of the vehicle, as shown in the picture below.

 	<p align="center">
 	<img src="./docs/hardware/onAxles.jpg" alt="Vehicle tilted using on axles" width="350"/>